 The Data Cooperative at the University of Arizona Libraries holds an annual data visualization challenge to highlight how UArizona students use visual displays of data to tell stories.
-The current challenge for this year is complete (see Previous Winners); check back in fall for the next round of submissions.
+The 2022 challenge is now open for submissions.

 Types of submissions: